Br. Jhobany Orduz, CSV, chose to enter the Viatorian Community after searching for a religious

 As a religious brother, he spent two years as a teacher and administrator in the Civil Engineering School at Uniminuto and another two years at Universidad Católica de Colombia in Bogotá, while returning to Parroquia Sana Inés to help with catechesis instruction.

 “Everyone’s been so welcoming, so friendly,” Br.
-Jhobany says.
+Jhobany said at the time.
 “I feel really comfortable with everyone — and much more confident in my religious life.”